AwalaApp/specs/rs000-core.md

 #### Local PDC

-A local PDC connects an endpoint and its user gateway.
+A local PDC connects an endpoint and its private gateway.
 Typically, both nodes will be private and run on the same computer, but they might also be public and run on different computers in a private network or on the Internet.
 In addition to both nodes being able to send parcels to each other, the endpoint MAY also:

 - Request a certificate from the gateway, so the endpoint can issue PDAs.
 - Send PDDs to the gateway, to revoke previously issued PDAs.